ThrillStays

 Sidi Kaouki: A windswept beach 25 kilometers south of Essaouira with consistent waves and a growing surf community.
 The beach break is forgiving and fun, and the village has budget accommodation from $15 per night.

 Essaouira: A beautiful walled medina on the coast with consistent wind and waves.
-The main beach is better for wind sports than surfing, but nearby spots like Moulay Bouzerktoun (20 minutes north) offer excellent waves.
-Essaouira deserves 2 to 3 days for the food, culture, and atmosphere even if the surf is not firing.
+The main beach is better for wind sports than surfing, but nearby Moulay Bouzerktoun (20 minutes north) offers excellent waves.
+Essaouira deserves 2 to 3 days for the food, culture, and atmosphere regardless of surf conditions.

 Taghazout: Surf Central